ahtif/FlatFinder/docs/ws3/backlog.md

 Then I should see a map of properties near me that match my filters

 ### Buddying Up
+Feature: Buddying up
+As a Searcher, I should be able to use the system to search for buddies and should be matched based on my preferences So that I am to find possible flat mates.

 Scenario: Buddying up
 Given I am logged in as a Searcher
 And I am looking at a property